+In version 2 of this document, the authors have updated the runtimes of the anchor; it is reported that the update provides a more accurate representation of the runtime comparison of the proposed method and anchor.

 Introduction

 Intra sub-partition (ISP) coding is applied to luma samples, where a coding unit is split into two or four sub-units and each unit is predicted and coded into a subblock.
 Each subblock of the coding unit is dependent on the reconstructed values of the preceding subblock (if any) in the coding unit.
 The subblocks may be obtained by horizontal or vertical split of the coding units.
 Each subblock is restricted to contain at least 16 samples.
 All the subblocks in a coding block share the same intra prediction mode.